-16.01 Uniformed Services Leave of Absence
+1.16.01 Uniformed Services Leave of Absence

 Employees performing duty, whether on a voluntary or involuntary basis, in a uniformed service shall be granted a leave of absence without pay in accordance with the provisions of federal law, state law, and this Handbook.
+Please refer to Employee Leaves in the following District policies: Board Docs 3431 and Board Docs 4431.